kashishparmar02/triple-rider-detection/README.md

 ## Project Overview

 Triple-Rider Detection is a computer vision project that detects motorcycles with more than two riders and checks for helmet compliance.
+Additionally, it identifies if the motorcycle is being used on a mobile device.
 This project utilizes YOLOv8, trained on a custom dataset of over 6,000 images, to achieve high-performance detection.

 ## Table of Contents